killbasa/Amaneko/docs/commands/relay.md

 ## /relay clear

-Clear all relay subscriptions in this channel.
+Remove all relay subscriptions from a channel.

 ::: info
 If no Discord channel is provided, it will default to the channel that the command is run in.